Preethisenthilkumar/MerkleDrop/README.md

 ## Implementation

 Given a file containing the mapping of addresses to balances, build a Merkle tree using merklejs.
-Fetch the merkle root and generate proof for each set of address and balances for verification, which will initialise the balances for users to claim.
+Fetch the merkle root and generate proof for each set of address and balances for verification.
+On verification the tokens for the assigned amount will be initialized for users to claim/mint.
 This proof is basically a route to the address/balance pair in the merkle tree.

 ## Usage